It Really Was Too Much, Man…

 (BOJACK SEASON 3 SPOILERS)

-I wrote this piece in an attempt to fill the hole left in my heart after this weekend.
+I wrote this piece in an attempt to fill the hole left in my heart from the loss of Sarah Lynn after this weekend.
 Very easy binge watch.
 (Even if I’ll never understand why)

 I may be slightly behind.
 Been catching up on ‘Rick and Morty’, but this sentiment needed to be expressed.
 The life of Sarah Lynn deserves more than a few Reddit posts.
 And this is my part in doing so.